software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 >
 > _In the quiz page the student should be able to take a published quiz by answering the questions.
 The questions should be listed and the student should be able to choose an answer option and submit their answer for each question.
 When the student submits their answer, there should be some kind of feedback dialog which tells the student if their answer was correct or not.
 For example, "That is correct, good job!", or "That is not correct, try again"._
 >
 > _There should be a page in the student dashboard where the results of a quiz are summarized.
 The results summarize all the answers submitted by different students to provide the teacher with an overview of how well the students know the quiz's topic.
-The page should display the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
+The page should display the question text, the difficulty level, the total number of answers, the correct answer percentage and the number of correct and wrong answers for each question of the quiz.
 Also the total number of answer and questions of a quiz should be displayed.
 There should be a link to the results page next to the quiz in the quiz list page._
 >
 > _Different students are interested in different quiz categories.
 To find interesting quizzes quickly, there should be page that lists all the categories.
 The category list page should be accessible from the navigation menu.
 Clicking the category's name on the list should take the student to a page that lists the quizzes in the category."_
 >